 I discovered the goodness of fenugreek seeds some time back while experimenting with hair masks.
 I had heard about how fenugreek, or methi, could help combat hair fall and add shine to dull, lustreless hair.

 I ground some methi seeds and added the powder to the henna that I applied to my hair.
-That’s one benefit of using henna instead of chemical colours!
+That’s one benefit of using henna instead of chemical colors!
 Okay, I digress.

 Hubby was diagnosed with diabetes.
 His cholesterol levels had shot up, too.
 The LDL levels–the Bad cholesterol– that need to be kept under control had risen at an unhealthy level.
 Prescription drugs do the needful in bringing down the sugar and cholesterol levels, no doubt, but, how long does one depend on them?

 So, I researched the benefits of fenugreek that I had heard/read about and have made it a part of our daily diet.
 These seeds aren’t really great to taste.
 But, there are always alternatives one can work on to make something a priority for one’s health.